Lauchmelder23/FuriKani/README.md

 # FuriKani
 ![Icon](res/icon128.png)

-This is a chrome extension that automatically removes furikani from websites based on your WaniKani level
+This is a chrome extension that automatically removes furigana from websites based on your WaniKani level

 ---